-Siddhartha Khosla is a film and television composer, and singer/songwriter/producer of the critically acclaimed band, Goldspot.
+Siddhartha Khosla is an award-winning film and television composer, and singer/songwriter/producer of the critically acclaimed band, Goldspot.

-Siddhartha is currently scoring NBC’s hit Golden Globe and Emmy-nominated drama series, “This Is Us,” starring Mandy Moore, Milo Ventimiglia, and Sterling K. Brown.
-The show is television’s biggest breakout hit of the year, adored by both audiences and critics alike.
-Within the series (Episode 16 “Memphis”), Khosla composed the hit song, “We Can Always Come Back To This,” which ranked #12 on iTunes Top 100 songs and #1 in the Billboard Blues Charts for four consecutive weeks.
+Khosla currently scores NBC's hit Golden Globe and Emmy-winning drama series, "This Is Us," starring Mandy Moore, Milo Ventimiglia, and Sterling K. Brown.
+The "This is Us Original Score" soundtrack was released in September 2017 and debuted on the iTunes Top Soundtrack Chart.
+Khosla composed the hit song, "We Can Always Come Back To This," which ranked #12 on iTunes Top 100 songs and #1 in the Billboard Blues Charts for four consecutive weeks.
 The song earned Khosla an award nomination from the Guild of Music Supervisors for Best Song/Recording for Television.
 Following the season two finale, the "This is Us (Music from the Series) Season 2" soundtrack was released and included the song "I Got You Babe" by Khosla's band, Goldspot.

-Khosla began scoring for television and film while fronting his acclaimed band, Goldspot, which was first discovered on KCRW’s “Morning Becomes Eclectic.”
-NPR described Goldspot as “An inventive sound and independent vision,” and the Sunday Times UK called it “the best band to come out of America in years.”
-In 2013, the band’s album “Aerogramme” captured #1 Album of the Year on the Los Angeles Times’ pop music editor's year-end best albums list.
-Goldspot released three studio albums, including one with Mercury UK/Universal Records, and had hit singles reach #10 in the UK radio charts, and #11 in the Alternative Charts.
-Goldspot’s original songs have been featured on numerous TV shows, including “How I Met Your Mother,” “The O.C.” and “The Neighbors,” as well as in major advertising campaigns for Google, Target and Apple.
+Khosla began scoring for television and film while fronting his acclaimed band, Goldspot, which was first discovered on KCRW's "Morning Becomes Eclectic."
+NPR described Goldspot as "An inventive sound and independent vision."
+The Sunday Times U.K. called it "the best band to come out of America in years."
+In 2013, the band's album "Aerogramme" captured #1 Album of the Year on the Los Angeles Times' pop music best albums list.
+Goldspot released three studio albums, including one with Mercury U.K./Universal Records, with hit singles reaching #10 in the U.K. radio charts, and #11 in the Alternative Charts.
+Goldspot's original songs have been featured on numerous TV shows, including "This Is Us," “How I Met Your Mother," "The O.C." and "The Neighbors," as well as in major advertising campaigns for Google, Target and Apple.

-Siddhartha’s Indian-born parents came to the US in the mid-seventies to make the American dream their own.
-With only eight dollars in their pockets upon arrival, they were forced to take night jobs while they completed graduate school during the day.
-They had no choice but to send their toddler son back to India, where Siddhartha was raised by his grandparents.
-During this time, when international phone calls were prohibitively expensive, music became central to Khosla’s life as he listened to his mother sing to him on cassette tapes she mailed from America.
-Khosla’s song “Evergreen Cassette” is about this very experience, and was featured in the first season of “This is Us.”
+Khosla's Indian-born parents came to the U.S. in the mid-seventies to make the American dream their own.
+With only eight dollars upon arrival, they were forced to take night jobs while they completed graduate school during the day.
+They had no choice but to send their toddler son back to India, where Khosla was raised by his grandparents.
+During this time, when international phone calls were prohibitively expensive, music became central to Khosla's life as he listened to his mother sing to him on cassette tapes she mailed from America.
+Khosla's song "Evergreen Cassette" is about this very experience, and was featured in the first season of "This Is Us."

-Khosla’s love of music and connection to his Indian heritage were kept alive by his parents through the old Indian movie soundtracks in their home once he returned to the U.S. As a teenager, he embraced Western bands such as The Smiths, The Cure, The Beatles and Paul Simon.
+Khosla's love of music and connection to his Indian heritage were kept alive by his parents through the old Indian movie soundtracks they played in their home once he returned to the U.S. As a teenager, he embraced Western bands such as The Smiths, The Cure, The Beatles and Paul Simon.
 Today, his childhood experiences and musical roots inform his scores and songs to convey a sound that is engaging and unique.
-Khosla is a skilled multi-instrumentalist, and uses varied instrumentation on his scores from vintage electric and acoustic guitars, and rare 1950s organs, to live orchestras and instruments from the Eastern hemisphere like the harmonium and the Greek bouzouki, to Flemish harpsichords and 80's analog synthesizers.
+Khosla is a skilled multi-instrumentalist, and uses varied instrumentation on his scores from vintage electric and acoustic guitars, rare organs, orchestras, Eastern instruments like the harmonium and the Greek bouzouki, to Flemish harpsichords and vintage analog synthesizers.

 In November 2013, Khosla was invited as the musical guest for First Lady Michelle Obama's Diwali celebration at the White House, where he delivered an emotional performance of several of his original songs.